 Hardy annuals can be sown direct outside, where they are to flower.
-These do best on ‘poor’ soil, so do not enrich it with fertiliser.
+These do best on ‘poor’ soil, so don’t enrich it with fertiliser.
 Half-hardy annuals such as dahlias and cleome, and perennials are best sown under glass at this time of year.

 Here are just some of the flowers that you can start to sow in March.

 Sweet peas can be sown under cover from October to March.
 They like a long root run, so sow into deep pots or modules.
-Watch our video guide to growing sweet peas.
+Find out how to grow sweet peas.

 Annual flower mixes can be sown in March.
 As with hardy annuals, prepare the soil well by removing weeds and raking to a fine tilth, but do not enrich the soil.